vienatjeee/dns-blocklists/submit_pullrequest_here/repository_README.txt

 Ultimate Sweeper - Strictly cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Free Hoster, Fake, Coins and other "Crap".

 > [!NOTE]
+> **Blocking type:** Aggressive
 > Stricter version of the Multi PRO++ blocklist.
-It may contain false positive domains that limit functionality.
+It contains domains that limit functionality in apps and on websites - some popular trackers, that lead to restrictions, are blocked in this list.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.
-Reported false positive domains will be removed from the list!

 > [!WARNING]
+> **Referral domains (affiliate and tracking links):**
+> A few referral domains that also function as normal trackers are blocked.
+For further details see: [Referral domains](https://github.com/hagezi/dns-blocklists/wiki/FAQ#referral)
+>
+> **Facebook:**
-> META trackers are blocked in Ultimate.
+> Some META trackers are blocked in Ultimate.
 This restricts the use of Facebook and Facebook Messenger apps.
 Furthermore, the Whatsapp graph trackers are blocked, which leads to restrictions when creating avatars and using the in-app helpcenter.
 Otherwise, blocking has no effect on Whatsapp functionalities.
 To use META apps with Ultimate, unblock the following domains if necessary: [META Tracker](share/facebook.txt)
+>
+> **Windows/XBox:**
+> Some Microsoft trackers are blocked in Ultimate, which lead to restrictions, e.g. Windows Spotlight, XBox Live Achievements, Windows Activity History and others.
+For details and which domains must be unblocked for which function, see: [Microsoft Tracker](share/microsoft.txt).

 **Entries:** ultimate_dh domains/hosts - ultimate_dhc compressed hosts - ultimate_cp compressed domains